yU93r/SteamEmu/dev.notes/the implementation of steamgameserverstats.md

 |-------------|  <<====  |-------------|
 ```

-- Send a `protobuff` message to the user asking for all their stats
+- Send a `protobuf` message to the user asking for all their stats
   ```proto
   enum Types {
       ...